mirzafahad/embedded_c_style_guide/style_guide.md

 |    64 bits    | int64_t  | uint64_t |

 - The keywords `short` and `long` shall not be used.
-- Use of the keyword `char` shall be restricted to the declaration of and operations concerning characters and strings.
+- The use of the keyword `char` shall be restricted to the declaration of and operations concerning characters and strings.

 <hr>